Opus remote sensing devices have helped to expose on-road NOx emissions from trucks equipped with defeat devices.

 - Comparing remote sensing results with emissions of vehicles from areas that don't have an emission testing program.

-- Assessing the impact of vehicles from outside the emission testing region - for example, driven by commuters or tourists - on air quality within a program area.
+- Assessing the impact of vehicles from outside the emission testing region on air quality within a program area; for example, vehicles driven by commuters or tourists.

 Remote sensing data can produce valuable insights, such as:

-- Profiling the emission performance of the entire fleet by make, model and year or production
+- Profiling the emission performance of the entire fleet by make, model, and year of production

 - Identifying vehicle makes and models that emit excessively due to defeat devices or poor design.